jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### WebAR - Results

 - It works!
-- It is usable today
+- It is usable today - [WebAR on github](https://github.com/jeromeetienne/threex.webar)
 - free as a chery on top :)
 - It EVEN runs in mobile phones.